alecdotico/social-find-JSAPI/README.md

 Social username finder Javascript API
 ================
-Finds in social networks a specific username
+Quick and Dirty scrapper that finds in social networks a specific username.

 Why?